CodeGator/CG.Green/README.md

 Green is an idea for an identity microservice.
 Essentially, we stood up the ASP.NET and Duende libraries as a Blazor microservice, then we added some additional administrative and nice-to-have debugging features.

+Our main goal is to produce a tool that can be dropped into production, cheaply and easily, to provide secure, reliable identity services, without costing a fortune to operate or requiring a PHD to understand.

+We chose to build on Duende and ASP.NET because they are proven technologies and offer some of the most flexibility with the lowest overall cost of ownership.

 ### What works, and what doesn't, at this point?

 Keep in mind that Green is an idea - not a product.
 It's all likely to change, and change again, without notice.